rajatgermany/hy_alex_springer_task/README.md

    - Uses Beautiful soup to parse the html

  - transformer.py
-   - It has two processing functions.
+   - It has two processing .
-      - Cleaning
+      - Formatted Founded year
-      - Re-ordering columns
+      - Reorde the columns
    - Uses Beautiful soup to parse the html